peace195/peace195.github.io/_posts/2017-08-17-late-fusion.md

 ## 3. Conclusions

 The experiments show that the fusion techniques increase dramatically the performances for the plant identification task.
-In addition, my hybrid model presents the best results in all evaluation.
+Also, my hybrid model presents the best results in all evaluation.